-Las Vegas is the largest city in Nevada and located in the Mojave Desert.
+Las Vegas is the largest city in Nevada and is located in the Mojave Desert.
 This city is recognized around the world as an excellent spot for gambling, shopping, entertainment, nightlife, and dining.
-Around 36,351,469 visitors come to take part in what the city has to offer every year.
+In 2016, 42.9 million tourists came to see the attractions.
 When people arrive, the first place they go is usually The Strip, a 2.5-mile long stretch lined with luxury hotels.
 The Bellagio is one of the best of these hotels and offers an impressive water fountain display every half hour from 3 pm to 8 pm each day.
 Additionally, visitors can ride to the top of the 1,149-foot Stratosphere for 360° views of the city.
 Other famous sites include gondola rides at the Venetian Hotel, dine in a replica of the Eiffel Tower, and book tickets to a show at Caesar’s Palace.

 Anaheim is just outside of Los Angeles in Orange County, California.
-This city receives around 42.7 million tourists each year.
+This city received 48.2 million tourists in 2016.
 Most of these individuals visit Disneyland, the first amusement park by Walt Disney.
 This park is divided into eight distinct lands including Main Street USA, Mickey’s Toontown, Adventureland, Tomorrowland, New Orleans Square, Star Wars Land, Frontierland, and Fantasyland.
 In addition, Anaheim offers visitors day trips to Catalina Island, whale watching tours, and Knott’s Berry Farm amusement parks.

-Ranking second among the most visited cities in the US is New York, where 47 million people come for vacation every year.
+New York is the most-visited city in the United States.
+The city welcomed 59.7 visitors in the year 2016 alone.
 This city is located on the east coast of the country by the New York Harbor, where the Hudson River drains into the New York Bay and on to the Atlantic Ocean.
-Some of the most popular sites include the Empire State Building, the Statue of Liberty, and Central Park.
+Some of the most popular sights include the Empire State Building, the Statue of Liberty, and Central Park.
 For individuals interested in works of art, the Metropolitan Museum of Art offers over 2 million pieces and is a wonderful place to spend the afternoon.
 For a true New York City experience, visitors should include at least one of the many theater productions on Broadway Avenue in Manhattan.

 The Most Visited Cities In The US